-Shows created on Titan Mobile can be loaded into any other Avolites Titan console, but not to older non-Titan consoles as the showfile format is different.
+Shows created on the Arena can be loaded into any other Avolites Titan console, but not to older non-Titan consoles as the showfile format is different.
 Showfiles from newer versions of Titan may not load correctly into consoles with older versions of Titan.

-Although your show is safe on the hard disk, it's a good idea to also save it to a USB pen drive which you can take with you in case something bad happens to the console or if you want to transfer a show to a different console.
+Although your show is safe on the console's internal hard disk, it's a good idea to also save it to a USB pen drive which you can take with you in case something bad happens to the console or if you want to transfer a show to a different console.
+USB sockets are provided next to the menu buttons and on the rear of the console.